 Using this Year’s Lessons to Strive for Better, Inclusive Engagement

-If I haven’t scared you off at this point, join me for a conversation about the future of Community Engagement at 11 a.m.
-MST on Friday, December 18th.
-You can reserve your free spot (yes, on Zoom) here.
-Until then, take care!
+If I haven’t scared you off at this point, join me for a conversation about the future of Community Engagement.
+Watch here.

 Content originally shared by ELGL.org.